 I think I realized I wanted to be a writer while in fourth grade.
 I’d written a report on the Civil War, and when it was time to read my report in the big competition at a different school, I lost it.
 I started crying as I described the horrible conditions these kids went through.
 The power of those words on the page set the hook.
 Needless to say, I didn’t win, but my eyes were opened.

 Life happened.
 I became pregnant, married young and dropped out of high school to raise my son.
 It’s funny, because I never missed school.
 I had so many obligations as a young kid that I felt older than everyone else my age.
 In school I was always picked to be the teacher’s assistant to grade papers and run errands.
 In other words – I was too fidgety to sit through class and even though I was bored numb, I made good grades.
 But I loved to play hooky and got really good at it.
-Even when I was at school, I spent lots of time outside, taking time running errands for teachers, always going out into the sunshine through the side doors of the classrooms instead of using the hallways.
+Even when I was at school.
+I spent lots of time outside taking my time running errands for teachers, always going out into the sunshine through the side doors of the classrooms instead of using the hallways.

-I wasn’t embarrassed by my lack of education, (even though no one in my family had dropped out of school) until my son started kindergarten and it was obvious that I was much younger than the other parents.
-When my son started school, he was way ahead of the game, but I was afraid that other parents might judge him (whether they knew it or not) because his mother only had a GED, and I wanted to make sure he had ever opportunity to have a college education.
+I wasn’t embarrassed by my lack of education (even though no one in my family had dropped out of school) until my son started kindergarten and it was obvious that I was much younger than the other parents.
+When my son started school, he was way ahead of the game but I was afraid that other parents might judge him (whether they knew it or not) because his mother only had a GED.
+I wanted to make sure he had every opportunity to have a college education.
 So, I quit my job as a secretary at a small business in town and went to work at Vanderbilt University Medical Center because they offered college benefits.
 I spent twenty-six years trying to prove that I wasn’t the stereotypical teenage mother.
 I finished the last sixteen years there as a pediatric cardiac sonographer, and my son graduated from UT Knoxville with a degree in journalism without any student loans.
 But to be honest, once my son had been at college for a couple of years, and life settled down, I realized I missed the girl I used to be.

 I started writing again and looking for the side door.